-1. Copy the code from Listing 7-2 and paste it into the configuration file for your Struts module.
+1. Copy the code from Example 7-2 and paste it into the configuration file for your Struts module.

-If you have not already created a configuration file, create a text file in root-dir/WEB-INF (see "Create a Directory Tree for the Extension" on page 3-2).
-Name the file struts-auto-config-module.xml where module is a name that you have chosen for your Struts module.
+If you have not already created a configuration file, create a text file in root-dir/WEB-INF (see Section 3.3, "Create a Directory Tree for the Extension").
+Name the file struts-auto-config-module.xml.

+where module is a name that you have chosen for your Struts module.
 Consider using the name of your company to avoid possible naming conflicts.
-You must create your own Struts module; the default Struts module is reserved for BEA Actions and ActionForms.
-For information about Struts modules, see the Apache Struts User Guide at http://struts.apache.org/struts-doc-1.2.x/userGuide/index.html.
+You must create your own Struts module; the default Struts module is reserved for Oracle Actions and ActionForms.
+For information about Struts modules, see the Apache Struts User Guide at http://struts.apache.org/.

-- 2. To configure a form bean that Struts will use to transfer data from the business layer to the JSP in the presentation layer, replace the following value in Listing 7-2: - form-bean-name, a unique name that you assign to this instance of a DynaActionForm bean.
+- 2. To configure a form bean that Struts will use to transfer data from the business layer to the JSP in the presentation layer, replace the following value in Example 7-2: - form-bean-name, a unique name that you assign to this instance of a DynaActionForm bean.
 Your Action class will refer to this bean name when it populates the bean and returns it to the Struts controller.